 The word sabbatical is derived from Greek, Latin, and Hebrew words that mean to take a break from work.
 When you're on sabbatical, it means you're taking a break from your primary career to focus on something else.
-You might, for example, take a sabbatical from work to volunteer or work in a third world country.
+You might, for example, take a sabbatical from your custom deck builder Toronto position to volunteer your wood working skills or work in a third world country.
 A typical sabbatical is between two months and one year long and can be either paid or unpaid depending on the arrangement you have with your employer.

 The most common form of sabbatical is academic.
 Professors at universities often take sabbaticals from their teaching or research duties at the university in order to pursue other, peripherally related projects, such as writing a book that draws on their academic expertise or conducting research.
 A professor on sabbatical may be found at home in front of the computer, traveling the world to collect information, or consulting with colleagues at other universities.
 Most academics still draw at least a nominal salary while on sabbatical.

 Sabbaticals are becoming increasingly common outside the academic world as well.
-Employers are increasingly coming to realize that long periods of developing NXT condos in Toronto without a break can lead to burnout.
+Employers are increasingly coming to realize that long periods of developing or working without a break can lead to burnout.
 Therefore many companies are beginning to offer sabbatical options to their employees.
 Unlike an academic sabbatical, where the professor's plans must be approved by the department, employees on sabbatical from work can do as they please.
 Generally they are not paid for their time.